technomancy/bussard/manual.md

 boolean indicating whether it is a repeated key or not.

-By default your ship has a `"flight"` mode active normally and a `"repl"` mode active when the REPL is full-screen.
-Note that `"flight"` mode does have the simple one-line REPL available, but not all characters can be entered in this mode as some (like the zoom keys) have other flight-related functions.
+By default your ship has a `"flight"` mode active normally and a `"console"` mode active when the console is full-screen.
+Note that `"flight"` mode does have the simple one-line console available, but not all characters can be entered in this mode as some (like the zoom keys) have other flight-related functions.
 There is also an `"edit"` mode where the editor key bindings are defined.
 You can check the